 Spark a conversation by asking a question that relates to your art.

 I have done very well uploading images of my art in progress.

-You can even showcase other artists art.
-Show people what inspires you to create your art.
+Share with your fans what inspires you to create your art.

 Upload an image that inspires your work and put a motivational or inspirational quote on it.

 You can easily overlay quotes on images with Canva.

 Your Journey – Bring your audience on your journey.
 Show them where you started and where you are going.